wprabhakar/assignment/README.md

 Write test cases for Home page - when logged in and when not logged in.

 #### Deliverables
-- Upload all codes in Github and share the link.
-- One Repository for Backend and one for Frontend
 - Create Installation Instructions ( assume Angular, Node JS are installed )
 - Provide steps to run the test cases ( API & UI )
+- Create One Github Repository for Backend and one for Frontend
+- upload & commit the code in Github ( master branch )
+- share github links

 #### Duration
 - 7 days to complete.